 VA loan: The Department of Veterans Affairs provides backing for VA loans.
 VA loans are not subject to a minimum down payment and come with a number of other favorable loan conditions.
 If you’re a veteran, military or National Guard member or a surviving spouse, you may find that a VA loan is the best option for you.
 Caliber Home Loans offers both fixed-rate and adjustable-rate VA loans with varying credit score requirements.
 Those with credit scores ranging from 580 to 619 are eligible for fixed-rate financing but may face more strict terms and conditions, while those with a credit score of 620 or above are eligible for an adjustable-rate VA loan.

 Refinance: Whether you want to refinance for a lower interest rate, or you need cash to pay off other debt, Caliber Home Loans offers a wide variety of options.
-Choose between: conventional, FHA streamline or cash out, VA streamline or cash out, USDA streamline or HARP.
+Choose between: conventional, FHA streamline or cash out, VA streamline or cash out or USDA streamline.
 Caliber Home Loans offers information on each type as well as loan officers to assist you in your choices.
+Homeowners used to have access to the Home Affordable Refinance Program (HARP), but the Federal Housing Finance Agency ended the program in 2018.

 The following mortgage options are not government standard loans or conventional.
 Caliber Home Loans calls the following options its “Portfolio Lending Program.”
-The options are unique to Caliber, while the other loan options previously mentioned can be found at a variety of lending institutions.
+The options are unique to Caliber, while most of the other loan options above can be found at a variety of lending institutions.

 Premier Access loan: If you’re trying to buy or refinance a high-value property and don’t qualify for a jumbo loan, this may be your best option.
 Down payments can be as low as 10% with no additional mortgage interest requirement.
 Credit scores of 660 and above qualify.